XML RSS

 Do you shout at your children when they aggravate you with their stubborness?

 Once the team is decided, the team chooses a representative who will mime the name of a movie.
-(Each member of the team will take turns to mime as the game progresses.)
+(Each member of the team will take turns to mime as the game progresses into different rounds.)

 The representative then goes centre stage to begin miming the name of a movie of her choice within two minutes.
-The goal for the representative is to mime the name of the movie in such a way that her team is able to guess the name before the other team does.
+The goal is to mime the name of the movie in such a way that her team is able to guess the name before the other team does.

 Whatever the two teams make of the clues given by the mimer, they have to call out their interpretation.
 This way the mimer gets a feedback on whether his clues are on target or not.
-Whichever team guesses the name of the movie first gets five marks.
+Whichever team in this learning game guesses the name of the movie first gets five marks.

 Now the mimer holds up the index finger and the teams call out 'first word'.
 Now the player has to mime the word 'gone'.
 She should give it a couple of tries.
 If the teams do not get it then she should not sweat it and become frustrated.